Provision of toilet facilities policy

 10. Gender-neutral toilets will be identified/badged using the word ‘Toilet’.

-11. The policy document will be reviewed every two years.
+11. This policy document will be reviewed every two years.
 The next review is scheduled to take place by September 2021.